How to Name a Startup: Step-by-Step Naming Process

-Phase 1: Preparation and Strategy
+Phase 1: Preparation and strategy

 Industry considerations: Fintech startups need names that signal trust and security.
 Consumer social apps need names that are playful and easy to share.
 Enterprise software needs names that feel professional and capable.
-Healthcare startups face additional regulatory considerations around certain terminology.
+Healthcare startups face additional regulatory considerations around terminology.

 Geographic scope: If you're building for a global market, your name needs to work across languages and cultures.
 Names that are pronounceable and inoffensive in English, Spanish, Mandarin, and other major languages open more doors.
 If you're focused on a single market initially, you have more flexibility.